Bedworth Armistice Day Parade

 11th hour of the 11th day of the 11th month

 Bedworth in Warwickshire retains the tradition of celebrating Armistice Day at the exact hour, day and month each year.
 It is now the largest and most famous Armistice Day Parade in Britain.
-The service is held at the War Memorial in Bedworth’s Coventry Road Cemetery in the presence of the Lord Lieutenant of Warwickshire representing H.M.The Queen, the Mayor of Nuneaton and Bedworth, invited dignitaries and guests, the citizens of Bedworth and the surrounding towns, and supporters from all over the country who travel just to “be there” on the day.
+The service is held at the War Memorial in Bedworth’s Coventry Road Cemetery in the presence of the Lord Lieutenant of Warwickshire representing H.M.The King, the Mayor of Nuneaton and Bedworth, invited dignitaries and guests, the citizens of Bedworth and the surrounding towns, and supporters from all over the country who travel to “be there” on the day.

 The Bedworth Armistice Day Parade Route